Why are you in Arizona?

 Why would you leave?

-While I do not foresee any immediate departure from Arizona, I will pursue opportunities abroad at some stage in my career.
-With that said, I have every intention of returning to Arizona.
-It’s not the sort of state you can stay away from for long.
+I plan to pursue opportunities abroad at some stage in my career.
+With that said, I know I will return to Arizona in my lifetime.
+It is not the sort of state you can stay away from forever.